MIROC-DOC/model_description/draft/d-time.md

 ## Time Integration

 The time difference scheme is essentially a leap frog.
 However, the diffusion terms and physical process terms are backward or forward differences.
-A time filter (Asselin, 1972) is used to suppress the computational modes.
+A time filter (Williams, 2009) is used to suppress the computational modes.
 A semi-implicit method is applied to the gravitational wave term to make the $\Delta t$ larger (Bourke, 1988).

 ### Time integration and time filtering with leap frog